 Land Acquisition and Protection

-As Randolph nears buildout (i.e., the point at which all land in the Town is either developed or permanently protected from development), it is critical that the Town identify any remaining vacant lands that it wishes to acquire for conservation, watershed protection, active or passive recreation, or other purposes.
+As Randolph nears build out (i.e., the point at which all land in the Town is either developed or permanently protected from development), it is critical that the Town identify any remaining vacant lands that it wishes to acquire for conservation, watershed protection, active or passive recreation, or other purposes.
 If the Town does not act quickly to protect these lands, many of them will be developed in the upcoming years.
 Since the Town probably cannot acquire or protect all of its remaining vacant land, it should set priorities for protecting the most important parcels.
 Based on the goals and needs identified above, priority should be given to land that:

 Is located in the immediate watershed of Randolph’s reservoirs or adjacent to tributary streams and wetlands that feed into the reservoirs;